 Now, let's set the input for the Vendor Human Exome GATK-Lite Pipeline step.
 Drag the output of the BWA-MEM FASTQ Read Mapper app to the Sorted Mappings (

 *.bam) input of the Vendor Human Exome GATK-Lite Pipeline app to indicate that the two apps should be connected in series (10).
-You can click the screenshot below to zoom in.

 The Vendor Human Exome GATK-Lite Pipeline app has an additional required configuration to specify which vendor exome kit was used to sequence the reads.
 You will not be able to run the analysis without setting this configuration.
 Click on the black box with the icon for the app, which opens the parameters.
 Note that the field Vendor Exome is in bold with a